 AM4 vs AM5

 Which platform is right for you really depends on what type of PC you’re in the market for.
 If top-end performance, support for the latest technology, and upgrade path are a priority, AM5 with Ryzen 7000 is the obvious choice.
-But being on the bleeding edge always comes at a price premium, so if value is a priority, there’s still a lot of it to be had with Ryzen 5000 and AM4.
+But if value is a priority, you can still find some deals on on Ryzen 5000 and AM4 based systems, though we anticipate that supply will be drying up soon.

 Configure your AM5 based Z95A here.